davidlukerice/midi-to-game-instruments/README.md

 }
 ```

+## Development

+The app is based on the [vite-electron-builder boilerplate](https://github.com/cawa-93/vite-electron-builder)

-## Running a local version on Windows
+### Running a local version on Windows

 Install required dependencies